 [Lambda, X] = eigifp(A, B, k): computes the (algebraically) smallest eigenvalue/eigenvector of (A, B);

-To compute the largest eigenvalues, one simply computes the smallest eigenvalue of –A (or (-A, B)) and then negates the eigenvalue.
+To compute the largest eigenvalues, set opt.maxeig =1.
+One may also simply compute the smallest eigenvalue of –A (or (-A, B)) and then negate the eigenvalue.
 Example:

 [Lambda, X] = eigifp(-A,B,k); Lambda=-Lambda; => k largest eigenvalues/eigenvectors of (A,B);

 eigifp(A, opt), eigifp(A, k, opt), eigifp(A, B, opt) and eigifp(A, B, k, opt) take optional inputs

 to find out the details.
 The following is a documentation of the program.

 This work is supported in part by NSF grants CCR - 0098133 and DMS-0411502.
 Please note that this program is provided for research and educational use.
 Neither redistribution nor commercial use is permitted without consent of the author.

 BLEIGIFP: - is based on a block generalization of the inverse free preconditioned Krylov subspace method that can compute multiple or severely clustered eigenvalues.
 The present version implements either a preconditioned algorithm or non-preconditioned algorithm, but it has a scheme to choose block size adaptively.
 See the BLEIGIFP page for details and download information.